ryanmcnally93/ascension/README.md

 1).
 The first issue I had was linking my products CSS stylesheet.
 I wrote the URL for the static CSS file but could not locate it, I kept receiving a 404 error.

 I contacted tutor support and before they had a chance to help me I reloaded my workspace and the URL worked.
-I believe that Code Anywhere must have timed out in some way without letting me know, as refrshing the workspace completely fixed the issue.
+I believe that Code Anywhere must have timed out in some way without letting me know, as refreshing the workspace completely fixed the issue.

 2).
 I had an issue when creating the select element on the products page.
 Initially I attempted to change the content of the page only using javascript, but struggled with understanding how to find the sort and direction values and enter them into the URL.
 I fixed this by going back over the lessons and finding the tutorial on the postload js for the products page.